Ho-ho-ho…The Peerless Prognosticator is ON THE AIR!!!

 While visions of Stanley Cups danced in their heads.

-And Glen in some warmups, and wearing a cap,
+With Gabby in warmups, and wearing a cap,

-Had just settled their brains for a long winter’s nap.
+They’d just settled in for a long winter’s nap.

 When out on the ice there arose such a clatter,